~4 min read

 If you're proactive, you'll be able to help your patients make the wisest choices where vaccines are concerned.

-In addition, McKesson offers a comprehensive catalog of adult and pediatric vaccines.
+Also, check out McKesson's comprehensive catalog of adult and pediatric vaccines.